What Exactly is e-commerce?

 Sometimes the distinctions between e-commerce and conventional retail blur.
 For example, when a client compares prices on her smartphone while standing in a physical store examining its physical objects, it isn’t easy to categorize the experience as one or the other.

 The various types of e-commerce models are as follows:

 - Business to Consumer (B2C): Business to Consumer (B2C) e-commerce is the most common type of e-commerce.
 Business to consumer refers to a transaction between a company and a customer, such as when you buy a rug from an online store.

 - Business to Business (B2B): Business to Business e-commerce is when one company sells a product or service to another company, such as a manufacturer, wholesaler, or retailer.
 Business-to-business e-commerce is not aimed towards consumers and typically involves things such as raw materials, software, or products that are integrated.
 Manufacturers can also sell to retailers directly through B2B eCommerce.

 - Direct to Consumer (D2C): Direct to Consumer e-commerce is the newest paradigm of e-commerce, and trends in this area are constantly evolving.
 D2C refers to a brand selling directly to the end-user without the need of a retailer, distributor, or wholesaler.
-Subscriptions are the well-liked D2C commodity, and social selling from platforms like Pinterest, Facebook, Instagram, Snapchat, and others is popular for direct-to-consumer sales.
+Subscriptions are the well-liked D2C commodity, and selling from Social media marketing platforms like Pinterest Marketing, Facebook Marketing, Instagram Marketing, Youtube Marketing, and others is popular for direct-to-consumer sales.

 - Customer to Consumer (C2C): The sale of an item or service to another consumer is called C2C e-commerce.
 Platforms like Fiverr, Etsy, eBay, and others facilitate consumer-to-consumer transactions.